anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 This seems to be ideal from a MUD point of view: a completely predictable URL.
 The problem is that a compromised device could then connect to any S3 bucket, potentially attacking other buckets.

+Provide an EXAMPLE, https://s3.awazonaws.com/petrocks/scenary/, XXX

-The MUD ACLs provide only for permitting end points and do not filter URLs (nor could filtering be enforced within HTTPS).
+The MUD ACLs provide only for permitting end points (hostnames and ports), but do not filter URLs (nor could filtering be enforced within HTTPS).

-# DNS privacy and outsourcing vs MUD controllers
+# DNS privacy and outsourcing versus MUD controllers

-{{RFC7858}} and {{RFC8094}} provide for DNS over TLS and DTLS.
+{{RFC7858}} and {{RFC8094}} provide for DNS over TLS (DoT) and DNS over HTTPS (DoH).
 {{I-D.ietf-dnsop-terminology-ter}} details the terms.
-But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.
+But, even with traditional DNS over Port-53 (Do53), it is possible to outsource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

 There are significant privacy issues with having IoT devices sending their DNS queries to an outside entity.
 Doing it over a secure transport (DoT/DoH) is clearly better than doing so on